-Patria y Vida – surely, by now you’ve heard the song, seen the video ⬆️, and may even know a little bit about the latest musical sensation to come out of the Cuban diaspora.
+Patria y Vida – surely, by now you’ve heard the song, seen the video ⬆️, and may even know a little bit about the latest music lyric turned anti-government battle call to come out of the Cuban diaspora.

 The piece comes at a time when social unrest and economic distress in Cuba has spurred political dissent and protests unlike any we’ve seen in decades.
 Rapperos and reggeatoneros, Yotuel Romero, Gente de Zona, Descemer Bueno, Maykel, and El Funky have collaborated, together with director Asiel Babastro to bring elements of hip hop, rap and reggaeton, crafting a message of resistance against the Cuban Government.